usmana77330/Assignment3/README.md

 ## Running the Projects

 ### Running the To-Do List
-1. Open the `index.html` file in the `to-do-list` directory using your preferred web browser.
+1. Open the `M-1 Assignment 3 Q1.html` file in the `main` directory using your preferred web browser.

 ### Running the Photo Gallery Application
-1. Open the `index.html` file in the `photo-gallery` directory using your preferred web browser.
+1. Open the `M-1 Assignment 3 Q2.html`` file in the `main` directory using your preferred web browser.

 ## Features